 It’s predicted that by 2025, QR codes will be used by 30% of all mobile users.

-QR code payments have been popular in China since 2010, where today QR codes are used for ⅓ of all payments.
+QR code payments have been popular in China since 2010.
+Now they are used for roughly ⅓ of all payments.

-At Pomelo Pay, QR codes are one of the most popular payment methods our merchants use to accept payments.
-Why are QR codes such an effective payment method?
+At Pomelo Pay, QR codes and digital wallets are some of the most popular payment methods our merchants use to accept payments.
+Why are QR codes such an effective contactless payment method?
 Here’s what we’ll be covering in this article:

-QR code is short for Quick Response code.
+QR is short for Quick Response.
 It’s essentially a two-dimensional barcode that contains information such as contact details, a website link or payment information.

-QR codes are scanned by smartphones through the camera app, making it a lot easier and faster than typing information manually into an app.
+QR codes are scanned by smartphone cameras, making it a lot easier and faster than typing information manually into an app.

 QR codes are presented as a barcode-looking image that contains information on both the merchant and payment provider.

-This type of payment functions like a normal Point of Sale (POS) terminal: a customer uses their phone to scan the QR code and completes the payment on the spot.
+This type of payment functions like a normal POS terminal.
+A customer uses their phone to scan the QR code and completes the payment on the spot.

 With a payment provider like Pomelo Pay, businesses can turn their smartphone into a POS terminal and accept payments without having to invest in any hardware or committing to month-long contracts.